Context, credits and references

 Version of 3 March 2025; CC BY-SA 4.0.

 The Handbook is one of the eight Pilots in TIER2, designed to develop, implement, and evaluate new reproducibility-related tools and practices, emphasising stakeholder engagement and collaboration throughout the project's duration.
-One of the two pilots targeted to publishers, the Handbook is known in TIER2 as Pilot 8, and it is .
+One of the two pilots targeted to publishers, the Handbook is known in TIER2 as Pilot 8, and it is described here.

-A TIER2 in May 2023 highlighted the ongoing challenge with the sharing of datasets, code, material and other digital objects underpinning results in publications.
+A TIER2 workshop with publishers in May 2023 highlighted the ongoing challenge with the sharing of datasets, code, material and other digital objects underpinning results in publications.
 A consensus priority among the workshop attendees was the need for a common educational and practical set of checks to help in-house editorial staff managing the manuscripts to ensure digital objects were shared in a FAIR-compliant manner and ultimately reproducibile.
 However, a key requirement was to have a small number of checks, feasible and achievable.
 An incremental alignment and consistency across journals and publishers was the message, over an attempt to make a comprehensive but unrealistic list of checks, which ultimately will not be put in practice.

 In 2024, the academics and professionals in publishing organisations, listed below, worked to co-define and co-create the Handbook via a series of interactive workshops that focused on two workstreams:

-The Workflow workstream: definition of a consensus workflow indicating which roles should perform which checks and when during the internal manuscript process.
+2. The Workflow workstream: definition of a consensus workflow indicating which roles should perform which checks and when during the internal manuscript process.

 Although the primary target audience are in-house editors managing the manuscripts, the Handbook also provide: (i) advice to reviewers, on what compliance to the journal data policy may require, (ii) information for authors on what is expected from them by a number of journals, and (iii) requirements source for developers to drive their service provisions to publishers.